oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 7.1.16 Requirement 16: ROLIE service document

-The use and therefore the existence of ROLIE category document is optional.
+The use and therefore the existence of ROLIE service document is optional.
 If it is used, each ROLIE service document MUST be a JSON file that conforms with [RFC8322] and lists the ROLIE feed documents.

 *Example 105:*